 Linda Graham, MFT

-Linda Graham, MFT, is a clinical psychologist with Master's Degree in Marriage and Family Therapy.
+Linda Graham, MFT, is a psychotherapist with a Master's Degree in Marriage and Family Therapy.
 She’s an experienced psychotherapist and mindful self-compassion teacher in the San Francisco Bay Area, USA.
 Linda is the author of the award-winning Bouncing Back: Rewiring Your Brain for Maximum Resilience and Well-Being, and the new book, Resilience: Powerful Practices for Bouncing Back from Disappointment, Difficulty, and Even Disaster.
 Since the publication of Bouncing Back, she has trained thousands of practitioners in clinical trainings and workshops, online courses and in meditation centers through the United States and in Canada, Australia, Europe and the Middle East.
 Her workshops are always well attended and full of practical exercises.
 Linda integrates modern neuroscience, mindfulness, and relational psychology in her national and international trainings.
 She regularly writes for national publications in the USA such as The Psychotherapy Networker, Mindful, Wise Brain Bulletin, and the Greater Good Science Center newsletters.